php-dev-br/laravel-doc-pt-br/mail.md

 To accomplish this, you should define a mailer within your application's `mail` configuration file that uses the `failover` transport.
-The configuration array for your application's `failover` mailer should contain an array of `mailers` that reference the order in which configured mailers should be chosen for
+The configuration array for your application's `failover` mailer should contain an array of `mailers` that reference the order in which mail drivers should be chosen for delivery:
-delivery:

     'mailers' => [
         'failover' => [